rain1024/pyarrow_flight_toy/README.md

 5. Authentication and Encryption: Arrow Flight supports pluggable authentication and encryption, allowing for secure data transfer and access control.
 6. Integration with Popular Tools: Arrow Flight can be used with popular data processing and analytics tools, making it easier to build end-to-end data pipelines.

+**Arrow Flight can be applied in various scenarios, including:**

+1. Data Sharing Between Organizations: Facilitate efficient data exchange between different organizations or departments within a large enterprise.
+2. Real-Time Analytics: Enable real-time analytics by providing fast access to large datasets stored across different locations.
+3. Data Lake or Data Warehouse Access: Expose data stored in a data lake or data warehouse to clients for querying and analysis.
+4. Machine Learning and Data Science: Allow data scientists and ML engineers to access large datasets for training models and performing analysis.
+5. Cloud-Based Data Services: Build scalable cloud-based data services that can serve multiple clients simultaneously.

 ## Usage

 ```